ErpNetDocs/tech/whats-new/v26-2/client-center/index.md

    - If the invoice is not accessible because of Client Center restrictions, the system shows an informative message instead of a system error.

 ![Client Center – Invoice link in Due Payments](pictures/cc-due-payments-invoice-link.png)

+### **3. Order Date Updated When Placing an Order**

+Orders are sometimes started earlier and completed later, which can lead to confusion if an outdated order date is submitted.
+In v.26.2, Client Center now updates the order date to the current date when the user places the order from [**New Order**](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html#confirm-and-place), helping avoid operational mistakes caused by stale dates.

+**Key capabilities:**

+   - The order date is automatically updated to the current date when the user confirms [**Place Order**](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html#confirm-and-place).
+   - The date is not changed while the order is still being edited in [**New Order**](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html#create-a-new-order).
+   - If all order lines are removed and the order is not submitted, the order remains in **New** state and its date is not updated.